 - When a staff member is selected for temporary transfer, the home manager is required to provide the local HR practitioner and/or host manager with appropriate information pertaining to the staff member, including any relevant performance issues.

-- The home area delegate is obliged to release a staff member to the host area delegate within 6 weeks, unless otherwise negotiated between the delegates; and, if applicable, is required to commence paying the staff member any higher duties allowance after 2 weeks.
-If agreement on a transfer date cannot be achieved the matter may be determined by the Director, Human Resources.
+- The home area delegate is obliged to release a staff member to the host area delegate within six weeks, unless otherwise negotiated between the delegates; and, if applicable, is required to commence paying the staff member any higher duties allowance after two weeks.
+If agreement on a transfer date cannot be achieved the matter is determined by the Director, Human Resources.

 - There is no requirement or expectation that a staff member resign from their substantive position in order to accept a temporary transfer.

 - Staff apply to their relevant delegate for a period of temporary transfer within the University, generally within the context of identified career development noted in their Performance Development Agreement.